Help a Loved One Make a Power of Attorney

 - Don't force the issue, if someone thinks they're being forced or coerced they may react negatively or suspect that you have some ulterior motive.

-- Let the person know that these documents actually empower him or her by ensuring that his or her wishes, not someone else's, will be respected.
+- Let the person know that these documents actually empower them by ensuring that their wishes, not someone else's, will be respected.